ibexa/documentation-user/docs/content_management/collaborative_editing.md

 ![Change access](img/change_access.png)

-Additionally, you can share a direct link to the collaborative session.
+Additionally, you can share a direct link to the collaborative session without specifying a particular user.
 To do it, click the **Copy link** button.
 Link is copied to the clipboard and you can share it with the users through communication channels.

+Use the **Link settings** button to control whether a user needs an account in the system to preview content using the direct link.

 After inviting users to a collaboration session, they receive a notification: